Data-Investigators/nlp_environmental_project/readme.md

 This model increased the prediction accuracy from a baseline of 35% to an average of 47% on unseen data.

 **Possible Next Steps**
 The current clean and prepare methods eliminate text symbols not in English as noise.
-Would recommend either obtaining new dataset of only English repos or otherwise adjusting for non-English text.
+Would recommend either obtaining new dataset of only English repos or otherwise adjusting for non-English text as our basic clean did remove a lot of non english words.
+We identified lists of specific words that were unique to each language, but were unable to incorporate those lists into features.
+Increasing the size of the dataset may help improve future models.
+Also, we may oversample the least occuring languages to have a more evenly distributed data set or reduce the most common language.
-Utilized identified unique words by language as features for modeling.

 ## Project Organization